-&ARC=APP 4=DEC=75 20:25 34044 Rev. 5 DEC 75 NLS Programmers' Guide ARC 34044 Part Two: Content Analyzer Programs: Modifying Statements a string constant, e.g. "ABC" or "w ptr ptr the text between two text pointers previously set in either a statement or a string stringname a string name in asterisks, refering to the contents of the string E.g.: 4b2d ST p1 p2 string ; or.
-ST p1 SF(p1) p1, string, p2 SE(p2); (Note: these have exactly the same meaning,) 463 Example: PROGRAM delsp % Content analyzer, Deletes all leading 4b3a spaces from statements, % greserve space for ("declare") a text pointer named "pt"g DECLARE TEXT POINTER pt; (delsp) PROCEDURE ; %if any leading spaces, scan past them and set pointer% IF FIND 1\$SP "pt THEN greplace statement with text from pointer to statement end% ST pt pt SE(pt); %return, don't display anything% RETURN (FALSE) ; END.
-FINISH 464 More Than One Change per Statement Part of a text pointer is a character count.
-This count stays the same until the text pointer is again set (to some other position), even though the statement has been edited.
-If, for example, you have the statement 4b4a abcdefg and if you have set a pointer between the "d" and the "e", it will always point between the fourth and fifth characters in the statement.
+PROGRAM delsp % Content analyzer.
+Deletes all leading spaces from statements. % %reserve space for ("declare") a text pointer named "pt"% DECLARE TEXT POINTER pt; (delsp) PROCEDURE ; %if any leading spaces, scan past them and set pointer% IF FIND 1\$SP ↑pt THEN %replace statement with text from pointer to statement end% ST pt ← pt SE(pt); %return, don't display anything% RETURN (FALSE) ; END.
+FINISH abcdefg and if you have set a pointer between the "d" and the "e", it will always point between the fourth and fifth characters in the statement.
 If you then delete the character "a", your pointer will be between the "e" and the "f", now the fourth and fifth characters.
 For this reason, you should begin a series of edits with the last one in the statement and work backwards through the statement.